tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 Until now we saw we can initialize the viewport for the render target with a `-1` in the 4th component(by using `gl.clearBufferiv`; this we made to be able to know if in a certain output texel there is a vertex or not).

 But, we can also pre-initialize the Z-buffer!
-We want the Z-buffer help us here to avoid drawing vertices that are bahind the geometry.
+We want the Z-buffer help us here to avoid drawing vertices that are behind the geometry.
 And, how can we use the Z-buffer for that purpose?
 Well, just by initializing it with a regular render!

 Our "traditional render" pipeline will be composed probably of a certain combination of Vertex and Fragment Shaders, in charge of finally assigning a color to each screen pixel.